-|LIC Jeevan Nidhi Plan||A deferred annuity plan which provides additional bonus, it offers multiple pension options.
-Bonus is accrued after the 6th year, with the premium paid eligible for tax exemption under the Income Tax Act.||Minimum: 20 years Maximum: 58 years (regular premium), 60 years (single premium)||Minimum: 55 years Maximum: 65 years||Minimum: 5 years Maximum: 35 years||Minimum: Rs.10,000 for single premium, Rs.3,000 for regular premium||Minimum: Rs.1 lakh (regular premium), Rs.1.5 lakh (single premium)|
+|LIC New Jeevan Nidhi Plan||A conventional ‘with profits’ pension policy that offers both savings and protection benefits.
+Bonus is accrued after the 6th year, with the premium paid eligible for tax exemption under the Income Tax Act.||Minimum: 20 years Maximum: 58 years (regular premium), 60 years (single premium)||Minimum: 55 years Maximum: 65 years||Minimum: 5 years Maximum: 35 years||As per the policy document||Minimum: Rs.1 lakh (regular premium), Rs.1.5 lakh (single premium)|

-|SBI Life Saral Pension Plan||A plan which offers guaranteed bonus ranging between 2.50% and 2.75%, it also provides an option for life cover through riders.||Minimum: 18 years Maximum: 60 years (regular premium), 65 years (single premium)||Minimum: 40 years Maximum: 70 years||Minimum: 5 years (single premium), 10 years (regular premium) Maximum: 40 years||Minimum: Rs.7,500 Maximum: No upper limit||Minimum: Rs.1 lakh Maximum: No upper limit|
+|SBI Life Saral Pension Plan||A plan which offers guaranteed bonus ranging between 2.50% and 2.75% during the first five policy years.
+It also provides an option to avail enhanced coverage by purchasing the SBI Life – Preferred Term Rider.||Minimum: 18 years Maximum: 60 years for regular premium policies, 65 years for single premium policies.||Minimum: 40 years Maximum: 70 years||Minimum: 5 years for single premium policies, 10 years for regular premium policies Maximum: 40 years.||Minimum: Rs.7,500 Maximum: No upper limit||Minimum: Rs.1 lakh Maximum: No upper limit|

 |HDFC Life – Click2Retire Plan||An online pension plan which secures the retirement of an individual through assured vesting benefit.
-Being a unit linked plan it invests in funds which meet certain growth requirements||Minimum: 18 years Maximum: 65 years||Minimum: 45 years Maximum: 75 years||Minimum: 10 years Maximum: 35 years||Minimum: Rs.24,000 Maximum: No upper limit||Based on premium|
+Being a unit linked plan it invests in funds which meet certain growth requirements||Minimum: 18 years Maximum: 65 years||Minimum: 45 years Maximum: 75 years||Minimum: 10 years Maximum: 35 years||Minimum annual premium: Rs.24,000 Maximum: No upper limit.||Based on premium|

-|LIC Jeevan Akshay VI Plan||An immediate annuity plan which provides pension immediately after paying the single premium.||Minimum: 30 years Maximum: 85 years||Pension is paid immediately, depending on the option chosen by the buyer||NA||Minimum: Rs.1 lakh Maximum: No upper limit||Based on premium|
+|LIC Jeevan Akshay VI Plan||An immediate annuity plan which provides pension immediately after paying the single premium.||Minimum: 30 years Maximum: 85 years/100 years (based on the annuity option chosen).||Pension is paid immediately, depending on the option chosen by the buyer||NA||Minimum: Rs.1 lakh for offline distribution channels, Rs.1,50,000 lakh for online distribution channels Maximum: No upper limit||Based on premium|

-|ICICI Pru-Easy Retirement Plan||A unit linked plan which provides an assured benefit to help meet financial requirements after retirement.||Minimum: 35 years Maximum: 70 years||Minimum: 45 years Maximum: 80 years||Minimum: 10 years Maximum: 30 years||Minimum: Rs.48,000 Maximum: No upper limit||Based on premium|
+|ICICI Pru-Easy Retirement Plan (Regular Premium)||A unit linked plan which provides an assured benefit to help meet financial requirements after retirement.||Minimum: 35 years Maximum: 70 years||Minimum: 45 years Maximum: 80 years||Minimum: 10 years Maximum: 30 years||Minimum: Rs.48,000 Maximum: No upper limit||Based on premium|

-|Reliance Smart Pension Plan||This is a non-participating unit linked plan which offers a regular source of income after an individual retires.||NA||Minimum: 45 years Maximum: 75 years||Minimum: 10 years Maximum: 30 years||NA||Based on premium|
+|Reliance Smart Pension Plan||This is a non-participating unit linked plan which offers a regular source of income after an individual retires.||Minimum: 18 years Maximum: 65 years||Minimum: 45 years Maximum: 75 years||Minimum: 10 years for single premium policies, 15 years for limited and regular premium policies Maximum: 30 years||Varies based on the premium payment term, premium payment mode, etc.||Based on premium|

-|Bajaj Allianz Pension Guarantee Plan||This is a non-linked, non-participating plan which provides immediate annuity to individuals, with an option to choose between 6 payout modes.||Minimum: Varies based on the payout mode chosen.
+|Bajaj Allianz Pension Guarantee Plan||This is an immediate annuity policy that provides policy buyers with an option to choose between 6 payout modes.||Minimum: Varies based on the payout mode chosen.
 Ranges from 0 years to 37 years.
-Maximum: 80 years||Varies based on annuity option chosen||Lifetime||Minimum: Rs.25,000 Maximum: No upper limit||Based on premium|
+Maximum: 80 years||Varies based on annuity option chosen||NA||Minimum: Rs.25,000 Maximum: No upper limit||Based on premium|

-|Max Life Guaranteed Lifetime Income Plan||This is a non-linked, non-participating plan which offers a lifetime pension to policyholders.||Minimum: 50 years Maximum: 80 years||NA||Lifetime||NA||Based on premium|
+|Max Life Guaranteed Lifetime Income Plan||This is a non-linked, non-participating plan which offers a lifetime pension to policyholders.||Minimum: 50 years (55 years for plans that are sourced under QROPS) Maximum: 80 years||NA||Annuity is offered for the annuitant’s lifetime||NA||Based on premium|

-|Birla Sun Life Empower Pension Plan||This is a unit linked non-participating plan which offers a death benefit in addition to annuity.||Minimum: 25 years Maximum: 70 years||Maximum: 80 years||Minimum: 5 years Maximum: 30 years||Minimum: Rs.18,000 Maximum: No upper limit||Based on premium|
+|Aditya Birla Sun Life Empower Pension Plan||This is a unit linked non-participating plan which offers a death benefit in addition to annuity.||Minimum: 25 years Maximum: 70 years||Maximum: 80 years||Minimum: 5 years Maximum: 30 years||Minimum annual premium: Rs.18,000 Maximum: No upper limit||Based on premium|

-|HDFC Life Assured Pension Plan||This is a unit linked plan which is suited to those looking at an investment cum protection plan.||Minimum: 18 years Maximum: 65 years||Minimum: 45 years Maximum: 75 years||Minimum: 10 years Maximum: 35 years||Minimum: Rs.24,000 Maximum: No upper limit||Based on premium|
+|HDFC Life Assured Pension Plan-ULIP||This is a unit linked plan which is suited to those looking at an investment cum protection plan.||Minimum: 18 years Maximum: 65 years||Minimum: 45 years Maximum: 75 years||Minimum: 10 years Maximum: 35 years||Minimum annual premium: Rs.24,000 Maximum: No upper limit||Based on premium|